 What your child will learn:

-Reading nursery rhymes out loud to children will develop their listening skills and encourage the development of their musical preferences through the exploration of new rhymes.
+Reading nursery rhymes out loud to children will develop their listening skills and encourage the development of their musical preferences by exploring new rhymes.

 Related Reading: Children’s Songs When You Want to Dance With Your Kids